All staff should undergo safeguarding and child protection training at induction

 It's up to you as a school to decide how much training on Prevent your staff need, by evaluating what your staff already know and the risks that radicalisation poses to your pupils.

 Before becoming the designated safeguarding lead (DSL), or a deputy, you should complete training that provides you with the knowledge and skills to perform the role.
-If you're joining a newly established school, such as a free school, you must complete the training before the school opens.

 These updates can include: